-Glenmore Recreation Park
+Glenmore Recreation Phase 1

-The City of Kelowna is proposing to create a significant recreation and community-level park in Glenmore Valley that will serve both residents in the Glenmore area and the larger community.
-The park proposal includes the exclusion of 10.5 hectares (26 acres) of land from the Agricultural Land Reserve (ALR) at the corner of Longhill and Valley Road and will promote healthy, active living.
+The City of Kelowna is planning a 10.5 hectare (26 acre) joint recreation community-level park in the Glenmore Valley that will serve both residents of Glenmore and the larger community.
+This future park site is located at the intersection of Longhill and Valley Roads.

-- Baseball fields
+- Play fields

 - Perimeter walking trail